 Resources that can help you develop museum-based and object study assignments for your class.
 Inspire critical thinking and enhance analytical practices by allowing students to use primary sources in the form of material culture, art, or natural history specimens.

-Museum staff are still available to speak with your courses.
+Add a different perspective to your course or gathering by having museum staff present.
 Schedule a discussion or lecture from one of our experts, including curators of archaeology, malacology, or arts & culture.
-Let us know what you need.

 Vols: We are here to serve you.
 Learn how you can take advantage of your on-campus museum.